nus-cs2103-AY2021S2/tp/docs/team/rachelljt.md

     * What it does: Allows the user to delete a specific task given a valid index one at a time.(Pull Requests: [\#67](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/67), [\#106](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/106))
     * Justification: This feature allows the user to delete an existing Task in the list based on a given index.
       Should the user accidentally adds a task, they can delete it easily.
-    * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+    * Highlights: The implementation was challenging as it required changes to existing commands.
+For instance, I had to change the function of isNonZeroUnsignedInteger in StringUtil.java from a boolean function to an int function to take into account of the Valid Integers, Invalid Integers and Invalid Input such that different error messages would be thrown should the index differ from the format.